Ludhiana–Firozpur–Fazilka line: Railway border crossings

 Fazilka and Hussainiwala on this line are two defunct railway border crossing points on the India–Pakistan border.
 Before partition of India in 1947, there were 711 km long Delhi-Samma Satta & 445 kmlong Delhi-Raiwind railway lines, which were operational.
 After partition of India, a 20 km line linked Amruka on the Pakistan side of the India–Pakistan border, opposite Fazilka, towards Samma Satta.
 The only train running through these tracks was withdrawn after 1965 war.
 275 km long Amruka-Samma Satta line & 28 km long Kasur-Raiwind lines are operational in Pakistan now.
 The Hussainiwala–Ganda Singh Wala railway crossing, near Firozpur, became defunct with the partition of India.
 The 16 km broad gauge line from Kasur Junction in Pakistan has been closed.
 A strategically important 1681 m Kaiser-E-Hind Rail-cum-Road Bridge was blown up during the Indo-Pakistani War of 1971 at Hussainiwala, and was never rebuilt.
 In 2013, Sutlej Barrage Bridge on Hussainiwala was opened after restructuring.

 Loco sheds

 Ludhiana diesel shed holds 170+ locos including WDM-2, WDM-3A and WDG-3A.
 Ludhiana electric loco shed was commissioned in 2001 and houses WAM-4, WAG-5 and WAG-7 locos.

 Developments

-The 81 km long broad gauge line between Fazilka & Firozpur was laid in 1950, destroyed in 1965 & 1971 wars & finally re-laid in 1972 as a 84.8 km long broad gauge line.
+The 81 km long broad gauge line between Fazilka & Firozpur was laid in 1950, destroyed in 1965 and 1971 wars and finally re-laid in 1972 as an 84.8 km long broad gauge line.
 The 42 km new -wide broad gauge line between Fazilka and Abohar declared on 2010, was opened in 2012.

 The Indian Railways have been considering proposals for converting the existing 124 km Ludhiana–Firozpur single line into a double line.